 The bloom of a bird of paradise plant is bird-like with striking orange or yellow petals that are mixed with deep purple and red, mimicking the flamboyant plumage of tropical birds.

 Indoor bird of paradise require a slightly different feeding schedule to outdoor plants but for the most part these blooming plants are fairly easy to care for but do require regular fertilization.

 Most bird of paradise plants are bought fully grown as it takes up to five years to take one from seed to its first bloom.

 But what about using coffee grounds?

-The truth about using coffee as plant feed
+The scary truth about using coffee as bird of paradise fertilizer

 Before I go into the positives and negatives associated with using coffee grounds on both indoor and outdoor plants I have to bust a common myth about the benefits of using it.